Latest News & Articles

 Biocidal Products Regulation

-All you need to know about the EU Biocidal Products Regulation and how it may affect you.
+An update on the Biocidal Products Regulation and how it may affect you.

-Over the next few years, users may start to see some disinfectants on the market disappear.
-This will be due in part to the EU Biocidal Products Regulation, which first came into force in 2012, but is now starting to have an effect on the industry.
+Over the last few years, users may have seen some disinfectants on the market disappear, and the label text on others become more complicated.
+This is due to the Biocidal Products Regulation (BPR), which first came into force in 2012, but is now starting to have a significant effect on the industry.
+There are now two regulations, the original in the EU and a separate version, created after Brexit, for Great Britain and Northern Ireland.

 A biocidal product is a substance which controls harmful or unwanted organisms through chemical or biological means.
 Common examples are disinfectants, wood preservatives and insect repellents.
 The Biocidal Product Regulation (BPR) governs how these biocidal products are made available to the European market and how they should be used.

-The BPR has two main objectives, firstly to harmonise the European biocidal market to enable all EU members to compete on a level playing field and secondly to provide a high level of protection for the operator and the environment by ensuring all biocidal products are assessed for risk and efficacy.
+The BPR has two main objectives, firstly to harmonise the biocidal market to enable all companies to compete on a level playing field and secondly to provide a high level of protection for the operator and the environment, by ensuring all biocidal products are assessed for risk and efficacy.

 The registration process is split into two stages; firstly, the active substances (raw materials) are registered and secondly the biocidal products which contain those actives (ie a bactericidal disinfectant).
 The active and the biocidal product must both be registered for a specific use, known as a Product Type, and it must not be used for any other purpose.
 For example, a product registered as a disinfectant for washroom surfaces must not be used as a disinfectant for kitchen surfaces.
 Under BPR there are 22 different Product Types, ranging from human hygiene products to antifouling paints; Evans Vanodine has products under 5 of these Types.

-As of 1st of September 2015, all biocidal active substances must be purchased from a supplier who is part of the active assessment process and whose products appear on the Article 95 list of approved suppliers for EU biocidal actives.
-Evans Vanodine, and other similar companies, can now only manufacture disinfectants, for sale in the European market, by using an approved active substance which is included on the Article 95 list.
+As of 1st of September 2015, all biocidal active substances must be purchased from a supplier who is part of the active assessment process and whose products appear on the Article 95 list of approved suppliers for EU and GB biocidal actives.
+Evans Vanodine, and other similar companies, can now only manufacture disinfectants, for sale in GB and European markets, by using an approved active substance which is included on the Article 95 list.

 Over the next few years, as products are authorised, the product label will change to show: